-Prospect Community Housing Association participates in the Scottish Housing Associations' Pension Scheme, a multiemployer scheme which provides benefits to some 155 non-associated employers.
+Prospect Community Housing Association participates in the scheme, a multi-employer scheme which provides benefits to over 150 non-associated employers.
 The scheme is a defined benefit scheme in the UK.

-It is not possible for the company to obtain sufficient information to enable it to account for the scheme as a defined benefit scheme.
+It is not possible for the Association to obtain sufficient information to enable it to account for the scheme as a defined benefit scheme.
 Therefore it accounts for the scheme as a defined contribution scheme.